F the Prom: Plot

 The night of the prom, Felicity and the other conspirators rig the voting system, drug Marissa's punch, and turn the popular kids against each other using social media, including posting fake pornographic images of one boy.
 At the end of the night, Maddy is crowned prom queen, and is thus doused with tar—the punishment intended for Marissa—before one of the kids pulls the fire alarm.
 Marissa takes revenge on Cole for rejecting her by once again pantsing him in front of the crowd.
 Enraged, Cole delivers a lengthy speech in which he criticizes how the students have hurt each other in pursuit of popularity that is ultimately without meaning or worth.

 Cole ignores Maddy for the rest of the school year due to her betrayal at prom and the fact that she could have helped him all the past years in high school, but instead stood idly by and watched as he was tormented by other students.
 After graduation, Felicity explains to Cole that the only reason he was accepted into the college he has been trying to attend is because Maddy sent his profile in to a recruiter.
 Unaware of this information, Cole stops by Maddy's house to give her a graphic novel of his drawings as both a thank you and a going-away present, since he leaves for school that weekend.
 He also confesses his feelings for her.
 Maddy reciprocates, and they kiss, but Cole ultimately rejects her offer of a relationship, wishing to remain friends instead.

+Production

+Principal photography began in Los Angeles on April 1, 2016.

 Reception

 Critical response

-According to critic aggregation site Rotten Tomatoes, it received a rating of 26%.
+Common Sense Media gave F the Prom a negative review of 2 out of 5 stars, criticizing the character's decisions as unconvincing, writing that the film relied on "clever dialogue to disguise the fact that it has ignored any real character development."